 We do not print our books in countries with lax labour laws.
 We print in the country of purchase where possible and believe in supporting local, family-owned or independently-owned businesses.

 We use a dyslexia-friendly font as default on all our children's books so that all children are able to access the same learning materials without being singled out.
-We also price these books are normal books as schools and parents shouldn't be financially disadvantaged when seeking out such materials.
+We also price these books the same normal books, as schools and parents shouldn't be financially disadvantaged when seeking out such materials.

 We love working with working-class authors who find navigating the largely middle-class publishing world daunting.

 We use a dyslexia-friendly font as default on all our children's books so that all children are able to access the same learning materials without being singled out.
-We also price these books are normal books as schools and parents shouldn't be financially disadvantaged when seeking out such materials.
+We also price these books the same normal books, as schools and parents shouldn't be financially disadvantaged when seeking out such materials.

 We love working with working-class authors who find navigating the largely middle-class publishing world daunting.